SCLW/CMOS_Synthesizer/README.md

 ### 2. Audio Output and Modulation

-* Implement audio output modulation using a CD4066 analog switch for logic-controlled gating or amplitude modulation.
+* Implement audio output modulation using a CD4066 analog switch for logic-controlled gating / amplitude modulation.

 ### 3. Circuit Optimization

 * Evaluate whether the binary counter stage (CD4024) is necessary.
 * One CD4070 XOR section may be sufficient for modulation tasks.
-* Redesign the CD4093 NAND gate oscillator inputs with proper pull-down resistors to avoid floating states.
+* Redesign the CD4093 NAND gate oscillator inputs with pull-down resistors.
 * Re-evaluate the number of SP8T rotary switches and remove any that are redundant.
 * Re-evaluate the CD4051 one-to-eight section if it is not needed.

 ### 4. Panel Design and Screen Printing

 * Correct the screen print arrow labeling.
-Two arrows currently point incorrectly to the LFSR section.
+Two arrows currently point to the LFSR section.
-* Add a dedicated power on-off switch for safer operation and easier handling.
+* Add a dedicated power on-off switch.

 ### 5. Visual Feedback and Indicators